 To give students insight into their own mental/physical health with individual feedback and advice, and to prevent escalation to serious problems by referring them to a support service to be developed at the same time.

 Monitoring the physical and mental health of our students by means of a web application that periodically provides the student with an online questionnaire in a secure environment.
 Via a personal dashboard, the student will receive feedback on his/her individual results in relation to average scores of year-mates or comparable student groups, as well as insight into his/her personal progress.
 On indication, the student will be referred to the support offered (partly still to be developed) (see also 'Preconditions').

 For the monitoring we use the web application developed by Codarts.
 From conversations with the research team and Codarts software developers, it appeared that only the content of the questionnaires needs to be adjusted.
-This is easy to implement in the system, so that the application can be used for the Nursing course without many modifications.
+Adjustments are easy to implement in the system, so that the application can be used for the Nursing programme without many modifications.

 - In the course of 2023, the health monitoring feedback support system will be implemented across the entire Nursing programme.